Nexuscript/.github/profile/README.md

 ## Hi there 👋

-This Originasation is for Novanex
+This organization is for NextByte.